Data-Driven Closure Parametrizations with Metrics: Dispersive Transport: REV-Scale Model Parametrization

 \subsection{Dispersive Transport Model}

-At the REV scale, the transport equation will take a similar form to that of the averaged pore-scale equation, with a dispersion term replacing the perturbation product term.
+At the REV scale, the transport equation takes a similar form to that of the averaged pore-scale equation, with a dispersion term replacing the perturbation product term.
 This can be written as follows:

-The added dispersion term will require a dispersion tensor, $\mathbf{D}$, which will be defined in this work using the following relationship:
+where the diffusive and dispersive term are often combined to an effective dispersion term.
+The dispersion term added here requires a dispersion tensor, $\mathbf{D}$, which is defined in this work using the following relationship:

-Here, the averaged velocity, $\Vavg{\vel}$, and two dispersivity parameters, $\alpha_L$ and $\alpha_T$, will determine the form of the tensor $\mathbf{D}$.
+Here, the averaged velocity, $\Vavg{\vel}$, the longitudinal dispersivity, $\alpha_L$, and the transversal dispersivity, $\alpha_T$, determine the form of the tensor $\mathbf{D}$.
 This form of the dispersion tensor ensures that the averaged velocity vector $\Vavg{\vel}$ and its orthogonal $\Vavg{\vel}^\perp$ are eigenvectors of the dispersion tensor:

-From a numerics standpoint, this tensor can easily be discretized in a finite volume REV-scale model, where $\alpha_L$ and $\alpha_T$ can be provided as parameters, and the average velocity, $\Vavg{\vel}$, reconstructed from the Darcy fluxes \cite{huber2000a, srinivasan2013a}.
+From a numerics standpoint, this tensor can easily be discretized in a finite volume REV-scale model, where $\alpha_L$ and $\alpha_T$ are provided as parameters, and the average velocity, $\Vavg{\vel}$, reconstructed from momentum fluxes \cite{srinivasan2013a}.